World Facts Index

 |

-capital goods, food, textiles, petroleum
+machinery and other capital goods, food,

-products |
+textiles, petroleum products |

 Import partners: